 15. Not storing food SPECIFIC TO YOUR FAMILIES NEEDS.
 So the meal says it serves 4… does it really serve 4?
 The only way to know this is actually make the meals you are planning on storing for food storage.
 Many times soup says it serves 4, but really only serves 2 if that is all you are relying on to fill you up.
-Do you kids eat more than the “typical serving”.
-Store food and recipes according to what your family eats (not some random food storage calculator).
+Do your kids eat more than the “typical serving”.
+Above all, store food and recipes according to what your family eats (not some random food storage calculator).
 Read this article on 7 tips for picking food storage meals for more help.

 16. Forgetting to rotate your food storage.
 Food goes bad, then you have to toss it out.
 This is not only frustrating, but also a waste of money.
 And most often, once it goes bad, most people typically don’t restock it because “it just went bad”.

 17. Not using it is another top food storage mistake.
 It’s important to feel comfortable eating your food storage.
-As you use your food storage occasionally here and there, it wont’ come as a huge shock when/if you have to rely on it.
+So as you use your food storage occasionally here and there, it wont’ come as a huge shock when/if you have to rely on it.
 Read about how to use your food storage for some tips.

 18. Throwing out food too soon.
 Now, you need to trust your instincts on this.
 Canned food, and even fatty food such as Crisco and vegetable oil, have short “best by” dates.
 I have used many of these 2-3 years (at least) past their “best by” dates WITHOUT any issues.
 That being said, budging, rusty, off color food, rancid or off smells, are a few signs you shouldn’t be using that food.
-It’s ok to use food past the “best by” date, save yourself money by not throwing out food that is just fine.
+Therefore, It’s ok to use food past the “best by” date to save yourself money by not throwing out food that is just fine.
 If you are rotating it and using it, then you shouldn’t have too much of a problem with food getting old.

 19. Forgetting to keep track of what you have and what you need.
-Be sure to keep track of what food is for your food storage, how much you need for your supply, and WHERE you are storing it.
+Be sure to keep track of what food is in your food storage, how much you need for your supply, and WHERE you are storing it.

 21. Forgetting to store comfort food.
 What do we as humans LOVE to do after a stressful day?
 Sit down and munch on our favorite food.
-If you are living in a stressful situation and needing to use your food storage, you will be VERY gratful for some of that comfort food.
+So if you are living in a stressful situation and needing to use your food storage, you will be VERY gratful for some of that comfort food.
 And don’t forget your kids.
 How are you going to get them to eat the nutrients they need?
 Bribery always works… don’t forget your comfort food.
 Read more about food storage comfort food here.

 22. Not only are you forgetting the nutrients, and treats, but you are forgetting spices and condiments.
 These can help flavor a meal to make it taste more appetizing AND add variety to simple meals.
 My kids will eat anything, as long as they can dip it into something.
-Adding condiments can be a way to convince the young kids to eat the food they need for survival.
+So adding condiments can be a way to convince the young kids to eat the food they need for survival.

 23. Most of the time you’ll need to dig into your long term food storage, you’ll be living with electricity and gas.
 BUT, if by chance that that isn’t the case, you want to be sure you have an alternate cooking method.
-Learn how to cook with a dutch oven, propane oven and stove, butane stove, sun oven, or another device.
+So learn how to cook with a dutch oven, propane oven and stove, butane stove, sun oven, or another device.

 25. Forgetting to stock your kitchen with non-electric cooking appliances, and storing extra can openers to open all your cans.